epiverse-trace/research-compendium/learners/setup.md

 usethis::git_default_branch_configure(name = "main")
 ```

-This will homogenize the name of the default branch in our computers.
-We need this to make some auto generated links to work downstream.
+This step will homogenize the name of the default branch in our computers.
+We need this to make some auto-generated links work downstream.

 #### 2. Add {rcompendium} credentials

-Use `rcompendium::set_credentials()` add our name and personal information to the `.Rprofile` configuration file.
+Use `rcompendium::set_credentials()` to add our name and personal information to the `.Rprofile` configuration file.

-Adapt the code chunk below to with your given name, family name, email, and ORCID.
+Adapt the code chunk below to your name, family name, email, and ORCID.
 Adding your ORCID is optional.

 ```r
 rcompendium::set_credentials(